GetSafariTours

 • Migration is a Calendar: The Great Migration is a year-round cycle.
 When you go determines where you must go to see it.

-• The Conservancy "Secret": The Mara's private conservancies solve its crowd problem and offer exclusive activities like night drives and walking safaris.
+• The Conservancy "Secret": The Mara's private conservancies address crowding and offer exclusive activities such as night drives and walking safaris.

-• The Real Cost: The Mara's 2024 peak-season park fee is high ($200/day), but the Serengeti has "hidden" nightly concession fees (~$60-70) that make the true costs more comparable.
+• The Real Cost: The Mara's 2026 peak-season park fee is high ($200 per day), but the Serengeti has additional nightly concession fees (about $60–70), making the overall costs more comparable.

 Conclusion